-If a son, desires to set aside the sale of the ancestral property, he should file a civil suit for cancellation of the sale deed.
-The limitation period for filing of such suit is twelve years when the buyer takes possession of the property.
-The limitation period starts from the date when buyer takes possession on the basis of a sale deed.
+If a son desires to set aside the sale of the ancestral property, he can file a civil suit for cancellation of the sale deed.
+The limitation period for filing such a suit is three years when the buyer takes possession of the property.
+The limitation period starts from the date when the buyer takes possession on the basis of a sale deed.

-If the son was a minor at the time of sale, he could file the said suit within three years after attaining the age of eighteen years.
-According to article 60 of the Indian limitation act, a minor person should file such suit within three years from the date when he attained the age of majority, i.e. age of eighteen years.
+However, if the son was a minor at the time of sale, he can file the suit within three years after attaining the age of eighteen years.
+Article 60 of the Indian Limitation Act states that a minor person should file such a suit within three years from the date when he attains the age of majority, which is eighteen years.

-If a guardian has appointed by the court for the minor child then his age of majority will consider on twenty-one years.
-Therefore, he can file the civil suit after attaining the age of twenty-one year.
+In cases where a guardian has been appointed by the court for the minor child, his age of majority will be considered twenty-one years.
+Therefore, he can file the civil suit within three years after attaining the age of twenty-one years.